Prior to the event, event participants should be able to:

 - Obtain information and directions prior to the event

-- Be aware of accessible parking
+- Be informed about accessible parking

-- Know ahead of time the accessible entrances.
+- Be informed about the accessible entrances.

-- Be aware of accessible restrooms
+- Be informed about accessible restrooms

 - Plan early: Planning early helps to improve the ability for the event to be accessible to all participants.